SCENE 01 / NIGHT VISION FILMING

 Low-light and infrared cinematography for your Peruvian production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Peru, this technique is essential for documenting nocturnal wildlife—jaguars and ocelots in the Manu and Tambopata rainforests, Andean condors in the Cordillera Blanca, pink river dolphins in Amazon tributaries, and rare wildlife around Cusco's high-altitude reserves—as well as for dark-sky shoots in the Sacred Valley and the southern highlands bordering the Atacama.
+In Peru, this technique is key for logging nocturnal wildlife—jaguars and ocelots in the Manu and Tambopata rainforests, Andean condors in the Cordillera Blanca, pink river dolphins in Amazon tributaries, and rare wildlife around Cusco's high-altitude reserves—as well as for dark-sky shoots in the Sacred Valley and the southern highlands bordering the Atacama.

-We source night vision and infrared camera packages through Lima rental houses including APU Productions and GoPeruFilms, and coordinate experienced crews familiar with the Amazon basin, Cusco highlands, and Arequipa volcanoes.
-Our team works alongside the PromPerú Film Commission, MinCultura, and SERNANP to secure permits for filming in national parks such as Manu, Huascarán, and Tambopata, with indigenous community coordination where required.
+Here is the short of it.
+We source night vision and infrared camera packages through Lima rental houses including APU Productions and GoPeruFilms.
+Set up skilled crews familiar with the Amazon basin, Cusco highlands, and Arequipa volcanoes.
+Our team works alongside the PromPerú Film Commission, MinCultura, and SERNANP to secure permits for filming in national parks such as Manu, Huascarán, and Tambopata, with indigenous community planning where needed.

 Capabilities